Laindon railway station

-Laindon railway station is on the London, Tilbury and Southend line, serving the Laindon area of the borough of Basildon, Essex.
+Laindon is a railway station on the London, Tilbury and Southend line, serving the town of Laindon in Essex, England.
 It is 22 mi 69 chain down the main line from London Fenchurch Street and is situated between West Horndon to the west and Basildon to the east.
 Its three-letter station code is LAI.
+The station and all trains serving it are currently operated by c2c.